 - 1. If there are resonance parameters in File 2, there are contributions to the total (MT=1) and scattering (MT=2) cross sections and to the fission (MT=18) and capture (MT=102) cross sections if fission and capture widths are also given.
 These must be added to the File 3 Sections MT=1, 2, 18, and 102 over the resonance region in order to obtain summation values for these cross sections. - 2.
-The cross sections in File 3 for MT=1, 2, 18, and 102 in the resonance region are used to modify the cross section calculated from the resonance formalisms, if necessary.
-The File 3 "background" may be positive or negative or even zero if no modifications are required.
-The summation cross section (File 2 + File 3) should be everywhere positive. - 3.
+The cross sections in File 3 for MT=1, 2, 18, and 102 in the resonance region are the so-called "background", which is used to modify the cross section calculated from the resonance formalisms, if necessary.
+If the Reich-Moore Limited format is used (LRF=7), the background must be specified also for reactions for which the resonance widths are defined. - 3.
+The File 3 background may be positive or negative or even zero if no modifications are required.
+The summation cross section (File 2 + File 3) should be everywhere positive. - 4.
 Double-valued points (discontinuities) are allowed anywhere but are required at resonance region boundaries.
 A typical situation for MT=1, 2, 18, and 102 in File 3 is a tabulated cross section from 10-5 to 1 eV, tabulated "background" to the cross sections calculated in the resolved resonance region between EL1 and EH1, tabulated "background" to the cross sections calculated in the unresolved region between EL2=EH1 and EH2, and tabulated cross sections from EH2 to 20 MeV.
-Double-value points occur at EL1, EL2, and EH2.
+Double-value points occur at EL1, EL2, and EH2. - 5.
+The tabulated "background" used in File 3 to modify the cross sections calculated from File 2 should not be highly structured or represent a large fraction of the cross sections calculated from File 2.
+It is assumed that the "background" cross section is assumed to be at 0 Kelvin.
+(The "background" cross section is usually obtained from room temperature comparisons, but this should be unimportant if the "background" cross section is either small or slowly varying).